-142 GENERAL CHEMISTRY II
+142 GENERAL CHEMISTRY II 5 UNITS

-Prerequisite: "C" grade or higher or "Pass" in CHEM 141 or equivalent

-Basic principles and calculations of chemistry with emphasis in the areas of equilibrium, thermodynamics, descriptive chemistry of the periodic table, intermolecular forces, properties of liquids, solids and solutions, kinetics, electrochemistry, coordination compounds and nuclear chemistry.
+Prerequisite: "C" grade or higher or "Pass" in CHEM 141 or equivalent.
+Corequisite: None thermodynamics, descriptive chemistry of the periodic table, intermolecular forces, properties of liquids, solids and solutions, kinetics, electrochemistry, coordination compounds and nuclear chemistry.
 The laboratory will continue on the same basis as CHEM 141 but will also include qualitative analysis.